darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

     from datetime import datetime

     v = datetime.now() - datetime.strptime(TD['old']['row_change_time'][:19], '%Y-%m-%d %H:%M:%S')

     if v.seconds/60.0 > 15:
-        # bachup data before losing it
+        # backup data before losing it
+        plpy.info('Backing up data...')
-    	plpy.execute("INSERT INTO foo_backup (row_change_time, e_mail) VALUES ('{0}', '{1}')".format(TD['old']['row_change_time'], TD['old']['e_mail']))
+        sql = """INSERT INTO foo_backup (row_change_time, e_mail)
+                    VALUES ('{0}', '{1}')".format(TD['old']['row_change_time'],
+                                                TD['old']['e_mail'])
+    	plpy.execute(sql)

     $$
     LANGUAGE plpythonu VOLATILE;

+## plpython functions

+As it was already mentioned another PostgreSQL feature which is going to be used to build business logic in DB are *plpython functions*.
+These functions will be used by all the applications that will access database.
+Each time I will try to modify or read some data in database *pie* I will call a function instead of a table directly.

-More complex example can be plpython function which takes 2 arguments and returns set of records which are considered by PostgreSQL as a table.
+Example of such approach can be plpython function which takes 2 arguments and returns set of records which are considered by PostgreSQL as a table.
 Such a table works as view which of course can be used in regular SQL queries.
 Below I pasted a function which for given bill number will apply given discount.
+Just to remind you table structures were shown in chaper "schema*.

     create or replace function logic.view_and_set_discounted_sales(
     in_bill_number bigint,